Fantasy Football Week 3: DeMarco Murray improving, but Rob Kelly shouldn't be in your lineup in latest injury report roundup

 Dwayne Washington

-will apparently miss multiple weeks with his quadriceps injury according to latest reports, leaving more work for
+will apparently miss multiple weeks with his quadriceps injury, according to latest reports, leaving more work for

 Ameer Abdullah